asjad99/Machine-Learning-GYM/README.md

 ### About

+I find machine learning an interesting area to work due to its versatility, rapid advancements, data availability, interdisciplinary nature, pursuit of AGI, focus on explainability, and ethical implications.

+These factors contribute to a dynamic and fast-paced field with the potential for transformative impact across numerous domains.

-This repo documents notes on theoretical foundations, optimization algorithms, and a variety of projects (vision, speech, healthcare, materials science, NLP, biology, among others).
+This repo contains notes, notebooks on theoretical foundations, optimization algorithms, and a variety of projects (vision, speech, healthcare, materials science, NLP, biology, among others).

 ### Notebooks